 After listening to the brother’s fellowship, my heart brightened considerably.
 I had read many spiritual books, but none of them explained God’s work so clearly.
 I said to Brother Zhang, “What you fellowshiped is truly something I have never understood.
 Do you have any other new understanding?
 Please share more with us.”
 After saying this, I anxiously waited for Brother Zhang to continue his fellowship.

 Brother Zhang took a sip of water and continued, “We humans love to cling to the old, so when God performs new work, we are apt to be eliminated by the Holy Spirit for holding on to the old work.
 Therefore, we must understand that God only works on and leads those who are willing to let go of their old notions and who obey God’s new work.
-The book says, ‘People love to cling to the old.
-They cling to the notions of the past, to things from the past.
-This is a great obstacle to their service.’
-‘As of today, God will formally perfect those who have no religious notions, who are ready to set aside their old selves, and who obey God in a simple-hearted way, and He will perfect those who long for the word of God.
+The book says, ‘People always cling to the old.
+They cling to the notions of the past, to everything from times gone by.
+This is a great obstacle to their service.
+If you cannot throw them off, these things will throttle your whole life.
+God will not commend you, not in the slightest, not even if you break your legs running or your back with labor, not even if you are martyred in your service of God.
+Quite the contrary: He will say that you are an evildoer.’
+‘Starting from today, God will formally perfect those who have no religious notions, who are willing to set aside their old selves, and who obey God in a simple-hearted way.
+He shall perfect those who long for the words of God.
 These people should stand up and serve God.
 In God there is endless abundance and boundless wisdom.
-His amazing work and precious words are awaiting even greater numbers of people to enjoy them’ (‘Religious Way of Service Must Be Banned’).
+His amazing work and precious words await enjoyment by even greater numbers of people’ (“Religious Service Must Be Purged”).
 These passages tell us that, because we humans have no truth or knowledge of God, we love to cling to the old and to God’s past work.
 This is especially true for those who have followed God and served Him for many years.
 When they have some experience in preaching and master some biblical knowledge and theological theories, they treat these things as capital and thus believe that they have known God’s work.
 However, once they cling to these things, it will be hard for them to accept God’s new work.
-Meanwhile, those who do not have old religious notions, who are able to obey in a simple-hearted way, and who can accept God’s new work and new words will obtain.
+Meanwhile, those who do not have old religious notions, who are able to obey in a simple-hearted way, and who can accept God’s new work and new words will obtain .
 Just like when the Lord Jesus came to do new work, those Pharisees, who had served God in the temple for many years and clung to old religious notions, thought that the Lord Jesus was not the Messiah foretold in the Bible because He looked very ordinary and came from a humble background.
 Especially when they saw that the work performed by the Lord Jesus was not recorded in the Old Testament of the Bible, they condemned and blasphemed Him, and in the end even nailed Him to the cross, thus suffering the pain of national subjugation.
 By contrast, those fishermen, publicans, harlots and sinners, when seeing that the Lord Jesus’ words were not things that people could express and that His work contained power and authority, were able to believe in and follow Him.
 Take Peter, Jacob, John and Matthew for example.
-When the Lord Jesus called out to them, they immediately gave up everything and followed Him, during which time they heard the truth expressed by the Lord Jesus, witnessed His authority and wonderful deeds, and recognized that the Lord Jesus was Christ, the coming Messiah, and in the end attained God’s salvation.”
+When the Lord Jesus called out to them, they immediately gave up everything and followed Him, during which time they heard the truth expressed by the Lord Jesus, witnessed His authority and wonderful deeds, and recognized that the Lord Jesus was , the coming Messiah, and in the end attained God’s salvation.”